Tony Britten: Music for sport

 In 1992, UEFA commissioned Britten to arrange an anthem for the UEFA Champions League which commenced in November 1992.
 Britten borrowed heavily from George Frideric Handel's Zadok the Priest (one of his Coronation Anthems), and the piece was performed by London's Royal Philharmonic Orchestra and sung by the Academy of St. Martin in the Fields.
+He returned to composing for sports events in 2007, writing the official anthem of Mustafa V. Koç Sports Award.